The Unexpected Familiary: Finding Myself in the Kingdom of Lo (Mustang)

 Finding Myself Amidst Familiarity

 What I found most surprising about my travel throughout the Kingdom of Lo was the unexpected feeling of familiarity.
 I thought I would feel like a tourist throughout the journey, however, to my surprise I was greeted with familiarity each and every time.
 The Lo Tibetan palas’ readiness to embrace us, local tea shop owners’ readiness to offer tea in welcome, local girls speaking Tibetan in exile dialect offering us help—such readiness made me feel safe and familiar with people whom I had never met.
 It reminded me of the everyday members of the exile Tibetan community I had grown up with.
 This familiarity matched how I felt in the environment, when we walked long distance from town to town, we were always greeted with the familiar Tashi Delek by local people passing by who readily gave us directions.
 I’ve lived as an exile Tibetan my entire life; for me living with that identity meant I never felt quite-at-home anywhere except for when we create communal spaces during Tibetan celebrations in the States or when living in an exile community like McLeod Ganj.
 However, for me, the feeling of exile meant knowing that once I left those small communal spaces, I would land right back in a foreign space, whether in the US or India.
 A feeling of foreignness has always been my norm.
-That’s why feeling safe and familiar in Lo towns or plains, whether alone or not, was something I had never felt before.
+That’s why feeling safe and familiar in Lo towns or plains as a first time visitor, whether alone or not, was something I didn’t expect.
 I felt completely and utterly at home in Lo and that was something I had not anticipated.
 So when I wasn’t able to make it to the border to see Tibet, I was reminded of what the pala in Marang said, “it’s as if here, you are in Tibet.”